svaarala/duktape/doc/performance-sensitive.rst

   - Edit ``DUK_SETJMP``, ``DUK_LONGJMP``, and ``DUK_JMPBUF_TYPE`` to change
     the setjmp provider.

-  - On some platforms (e.g. OSX/iPhone) Duktape will automatically use ``_setjmp()``.
+  - On some platforms (e.g. OS X/iPhone) Duktape will automatically use ``_setjmp()``.

 * Consider enabling "fastints":